 What we're doing How we're doing it Who is accountable?
 15) THE COUNCIL ENABLES CONNECTED AND CARING COMMUNITIES SUPPORTING PEOPLE TO LIVE INDEPENDENTLY Maximise the opportunities for all people to live the lives they want to live and the positive outcomes they identify.
-Co-produce our approaches to well-being, care and support Develop opportunities for people to be involved in their local communities reducing isolation and loneliness Improve opportunities for people with care and support to actively contribute through employment and volunteering Cabinet Member for Social Care, Safeguarding and Health 16) THE COUNCIL DELIVERS ON SOCIAL JUSTICE, BETTER PROSPERITY AND REDUCING INEQUALITY Reduce child poverty and social isolation and improve economic inclusion Promote equality and diversity and ensure opportunities are genuinely available to all Advance social justice and wellbeing through Asset Based Community Development Cabinet Member for Social Justice Cabinet Member for Social Care, Safeguarding and Health 17) THE COUNCIL ENABLES BETTER LOCAL SERVICES THROUGH SUPPORTING VOLUNTEERS AND SOCIAL ACTION Ensure meaningful community engagement to understand the assets and priorities in each locality Approve volunteering policy and support the Community Volunteering Academy Extend the reach of Monmouthshire Made Open as a technology-enabled tool for promoting civic action Cabinet Member for Social Care, Safeguarding and Health Cabinet Member for Social Justice 18) THE COUNCIL BOOSTS LEISURE, RECREATION AND WELLBEING Deliver a new pool and leisure facilities in Monmouth Complete a business case on transfer of services to an Alternative Delivery Model Use section 106 funding strategically to develop local projects that maximise wellbeing Improve well-being through Exercise Referral Scheme, Monmouthshire Games and Dragon Sports Cabinet Member for Enterprise
+Co-produce our approaches to well-being, care and support Complete the move from task and time approach in social care to relationship-based care at home Develop opportunities for people to be involved in their local communities reducing isolation and loneliness Improve opportunities for people with care and support to actively contribute through employment and volunteering Cabinet Member for Social Care, Safeguarding and Health 16) THE COUNCIL WORKS COLLECTIVELY TO DELIVER ON SOCIAL JUSTICE, ENABLING PROSPERITY AND REDUCING INEQUALITY BETWEEN COMMUNITIES AND WITHIN COMMUNITIES Continue to develop programmes to tackle poverty addressing worklessness and in-work poverty through schemes such as the Skills at Work programme.
+Ensure that all council policies services are focused on ensuring equity of access Promote equality and diversity and ensure opportunities are genuinely available to all Support and enable the development of community-led plans and placed-based working to improve well-being and increase prosperity.
+Cabinet Member for Social Justice and Community Development Cabinet Member for Social Care, Safeguarding and Health 17) THE COUNCIL ENABLES BETTER LOCAL SERVICES THROUGH SUPPORTING VOLUNTEERS AND SOCIAL ACTION Ensure meaningful community engagement to understand the assets and priorities in each locality Approve volunteering policy, develop volunteering opportunities and continue to support the Be.Community Leadership Programme increasing the skills and knowledge of community volunteers Re-launch the Monmouthshire Made Open Platform to promote opportunities to Cabinet Member for Social Care, Safeguarding and Health Cabinet Member for Social Justice and Community Development

+18) THE COUNCIL BOOSTS LEISURE, RECREATION AND WELLBEING engage with communities and improve well-being Deliver a new pool and leisure facilities in Monmouth (Completed) Complete a business case on transfer of services to an Alternative Delivery Model (Completed) Refurbish the leisure facilities in Caldicot (New) Develop a business case for improved leisure facilities in Abergavenny and Chepstow (New) Use section 106 funding strategically to develop local projects that maximise well- being Improve well-being and support healthy lifestyles through initiatives such as the Exercise Referral Scheme To develop a more sustainable delivery model for the Outdoor Education Service.
+Cabinet Member for Children, Young People and Monlife -- --- --